AYA-NASH/PhoneBook/README.md

 ![remove Fails](screenshots/removeAnInvalidName.PNG)

 ### 4 - Search
-The search operation is designed to search by a name , the program searches all the contacts for that name , if name is found in the contacts , then that name and all related numbers will be displayed , if not found the program ask to enter another name .
+The search operation is designed to search by a name , the program searches all the contacts for that name , if name is found in the contacts , then that name and all related numbers will be displayed , if not found this will return `NULL`, in both cases, user is re-asked to select another option..
 So, to perform search operation: type number 4.
 "Enter Name : " message is displayed the output will be either the required name with all related numbers